WaletSec/waletsec.github.io/posts/2020-10-26-FluxCloud-Serverless-Hack.lu-Writeup.md

   E.g. [https://serverless.cloud.flu.xxx/demo/yaIqnjw2fSjArUaM_4jl1**/flAg**](https://serverless.cloud.flu.xxx/demo/yaIqnjw2fSjArUaM_4jl1/flAg)

-  ⚠ After one hour your "deployment" would stop working.
-In order to create new repeat first step.
+  ⚠ After one hour your "deployment" it will stop working.
+In order to create a new one, repeat the first step.

 ### Flag